MichaelHarjani/BayWheels/readme.md

 end_lat - Latitude at end of trip end_lng - Longitude at end of trip

-start_city - city that the ride started, based off of longitude differences
+start_city - city that the ride started, based off of longitudinal differences

 distance - distance from start to end of trip in a straight line (in km) speed - average speed from start to end of the trip (in kph)